f5devcentral/f5-waap/waf-lab/waf-lab.rst

 We will create a blocking WAF policy.

 #.
-Start in VoltConsole and switch to the "Web App & API Protection" context.
+Start in F5DC Console and switch to the "Web App & API Protection" context.

    It can be access either from the main Home page or via the "Select Service" menu on a Page